 Does the investment adviser follow an approved asset allocation model and do they document deviations from this procedure?

 Does the Financial Adviser use independent research and can back up their advice for insurances that they recommend?

 You have the right to request from any investment adviser a written disclosure statement stating his, or her experience and qualifications to give advice.
 We recommend you ask for the secondary disclosure statement which needs to list all areas of income.
 That document will tell you;

 You are strongly encouraged to request that statement.
-In accordance with Section 22 of the Financial Advisers Act 2008, a financial adviser must make disclosure before providing a personalised service to a retail client.
+In accordance with the Financial Market Conduct (Regulated Financial Advice Disclosure) Amendment Regulations 2020, regulation 229C, a financial adviser must make disclosure before providing a personalised service to a retail client.

 In addition it must state: